rchikhi/2022-pangenome-aws/PartA.md

 ![image](https://user-images.githubusercontent.com/1218301/185645976-89fdea52-af39-4463-812d-d05b08e274a1.png)

 You may now connect to your instance using the public IP and the keypair.
-The default linux username is 'ec2-user' and there is no password.
-The linux command to connect is: `ssh -i [path-to-keyfile] ec2-user@[ip]'.
+The default username to connect to is 'ec2-user' and there is no password.
+On linux, the command to connect is:  ```ssh -i [path-to-keyfile] ec2-user@[ip]```, and you will need to adjust permission of your keyfile beforehand: ```chmod 0600 [path-to-keyfile]```.

 If you managed to connect, you will see this:

 ![image](https://user-images.githubusercontent.com/1218301/185646720-adfd54b7-b126-4891-9c71-4b2d2bbb0f19.png)